cds-astro/a-FAIR-journey-for-astronomical-data/episodes/section_data_curation.md

 ---
 title: "Data curation at CDS"
-teaching: 12
+teaching: 5
-exercises: 6
+exercises: 0
 ---

 :::::::::::::::::::::::::::::::::::::: questions

-- What happens to my data after submission?
+- What happens to your data after submission to VizieR?
 - What is the data curation?

 ::::::::::::::::::::::::::::::::::::::::::::::::